-This unprecedented time in history, hopefully, we’re learning to love and grow together during this international health crisis.
+Hopefully, during this unprecedented time in history, we’re learning to love and grow together during this international health crisis.
 We all have lots of free time and nowhere to go.
 Already sitting on the couch, why not expand your cultural and artistic experiences from the comforts of home?

 Sistine Chapel: visitors can tour the interior artworks of the chapel, including its renowned ceiling and “The Last Judgement,” by the Renaissance-era painter Michangelo.

-Guggenheim Museum: The Guggenheim is offering VC access to its entire contemporary art collection through a partnership with Google Arts & Culture.
-Using the Street View feature, you can tour the museum’s iconic architecture, sprawling design, and any of its galleries.
+Guggenheim Museum: The Guggenheim is offering VCs access to its contemporary art collection through a partnership with Google Arts & Culture.
+Using the Street View feature, you can tour the museum’s iconic architecture, sprawling design, and galleries.

 The Louvre: Last year, the world’s most visited museum.
 I visited in 2012 and 2016.